matykiewicz/midi_seq_poc_py/presets/README.md

 # Intro

-We need some DSL to store configs.
-We will have hierarchical dependencies between configs.
+We need some DSL to store presets (a.k.a. configs).
+We will have hierarchical dependencies between presets.

 Here is our idea: